cjdomacena/cjdomacena/README.md

 ## Hey there! 👋

-- I'm a frontend developer
+- I'm a Software Developer
 - Currently a senior at NJIT pursuing a BS in IT specializing in web applications.
 - Fun fact: I ♥️🧋